 Please enable JavaScript in your browser to complete this form.

-• For best results, keep the skillet on a lower heat.
-Cooking too high will cook the white too quickly and while not cooking the yolks enough.
-And potentially burning the recipe.
+• Keep the skillet on low or medium-low heat at most.
+Cooking too high will cook the white too quickly, while not cooking the yolks enough.
+It will also potentially burn.

-Thin spatula: I prefer this small spatula that I have from Rada cutlery because it is so much easier to flip eggs without breaking the yolk, since it is so small and wieldy.
+• Use a small, thin spatula, like this one from Rada cutlery because it is so much easier to flip eggs without breaking the yolk, since it is so small and wieldy.
+A rubber spatula will work as well.

 Are over hard eggs the same as fried eggs?